List of accolades received by Stanley Kubrick

-All of director Stanley Kubrick's films from Paths of Glory until the end of his career, except for The Shining, were nominated for Academy Awards or Golden Globe Awards, in various categories.
+Stanley Kubrick (1928–1999) was an American filmmaker.
+All of his films from Paths of Glory until the end of his career, except for The Shining, were nominated for Academy Awards or Golden Globe Awards, in various categories.
 2001: A Space Odyssey received numerous technical awards, including a BAFTA Award for cinematographer Geoffrey Unsworth and an Academy Award for Best Visual Effects, which Kubrick (as director of special effects on the film) received.
 This was Kubrick's only personal Academy Award win among 13 nominations.
 Nominations for his films were mostly in the areas of cinematography, art design, screenwriting, and music.
 Only four of his films were nominated for either an Academy Award or Golden Globe Award for their acting performances: Spartacus, Lolita, Dr. Strangelove, and A Clockwork Orange.

 Personal awards for Kubrick, limited to Academy Awards, British Academy Film Awards (BAFTA), Golden Globe Awards and Saturns, are as follows:

 Academy Awards

-The Academy Awards, or "Oscars" are a set of awards given annually for excellence of cinematic achievements.
-The awards, organized by the Academy of Motion Picture Arts and Sciences (AMPAS), were first held in 1929 at the Hollywood Roosevelt Hotel.
+The Academy Awards, or "Oscars" are a set of awards given annually for excellence of cinematic achievements by the Academy of Motion Picture Arts and Sciences (AMPAS).
 Kubrick received one award from thirteen nominations.

 British Academy Film Awards

 The British Academy Film Award is an annual award show presented by the British Academy of Film and Television Arts.
-The awards were founded in 1947 as The British Film Academy, by David Lean, Alexander Korda, Carol Reed, Charles Laughton, Roger Manvell and others.
 Kubrick received three awards from eleven nominations.